 the name can be found on the web page itself.
 If you do not enter the name of a file, said file can no longer be seen on the website.
 However, people can still find it via Google.
 You should therefore remove the file in its entirety if you no longer need it.
 Otherwise there is a chance that people can still wind up on old pages via Google.

-Moving (or renaming) files and folders can have major consequences: the link will no longer work if someone has linked to your file or folder.
-You should therefore move as few files as possible if there is a chance that people have stored a link to your page or use it on their website or in their print work.
+Deleting files and folders can have major consequences: the link will no longer work if someone has linked to your file or folder.
+You should therefore make sure that people who try to open the URL of the deleted file will be redirected to another page.
+How to redirect a page:

 Keeping Dutch and English separated

-Keep the Dutch and English information strictly separated, you can only switch to a different language version of your website via a button on the right top of the website.
+Keep the Dutch and English information strictly separated, you can only switch to a different language version of your website via a button in the menu.
 This is very important for the findability (& ranking) in search engines.
 Do not place English texts on Dutch websites and vice versa.

 NL and EN, they are both needed